Introduction to CED Focused Ultrasound

 North American Paediatric Emergency Medicine (PEM) POCUS programs are well established.
 In Australia many large Paediatric Emergency Departments run PEM POCUS programs training staff in ultrasound guided procedures, eFAST, lung, soft tissue, focused echo in life support and bowel applications (appendicitis, intussusception, pyloric stenosis).
 As the popularity and evidence base for focused ultrasound in PEM grows we can expect to see more formalized guidance in the PEM POCUS area.

-CED has access to one Sonosite X-Porte Ultrasound machine which is readily available to assist specialists and trainees in their clinical practice and their training in focused ultrasound.
-This machine and the three probes (high frequency linear, curvilinear, and cardiac/neonatal) are easy to use and meets the needs of our patient cohort as well as the skills of our practitioners.
+CED has access to one Sonosite LX Ultrasound machine which is readily available to assist specialists and trainees in their clinical practice and their training in focused ultrasound.
+This machine and the three probes (high frequency linear, curvilinear, and cardiac/neonatal) are easy to use and meet the needs of our patient cohort as well as the skills of our practitioners.
 It is readily available for the emergent patient when required with appropriate transducers and consumables for timely use.
 It has a short a start-up time to ensure it is readily available to the critically ill patient.

 Where any probe is used for needle based clinical procedures, or where there is a risk of exposure to body fluids, a probe cover should be used.